austin-thompson/flutter-app-boilerplate/db/README.md

 # PostgreSQL Database Setup and User Management

 This script sets up the PostgreSQL database schema for managing users with enhanced security features such as password hashing.
-It creates two main tables: `Users` for storing user credentials and `UserInformation` for additional user details.
-Additionally, triggers are implemented to automatically hash passwords and insert default user information when new users are added.
+It creates two main tables:

+- `Users` for storing user credentials
+- `UserInformation` for additional user details.

 This project uses the **latest version of PostgreSQL** for its database setup, and the provided SQL script is compatible with the most recent releases.